 On January 1, 2018 at 8 p.m., Remote Medical International employees Dr. Bruce Dooley and Paramedic Lauren Hadley, provi…

-Remote Medical International is heading to the 2017 National Workers' Compensation and Disability Conference and Expo!
-C…
+Remote Medical International is heading to the National Safety Council Southern Safety Conference and Expo!
+Come by our…

 Definitely a great class to have along with the remote location making it a great studying environment.

 After spending a month honing my medical expertise, I am changed forever.
 Not only was the content amazing, but the staff was as well.
 In addition to that was the fact that I was surrounded by a group of intelligent amazing students.
 My view on the world will forever be changed.
 I am now planning to take my education from pole to pole.
 Thank you RMI.
 Thank you instructors.
 This is a great program.
 It is very focused so be prepared to spend from dawn til dusk reading and studying.
 I think this course should be 6 weeks not 4 weeks.
 That aside the teachers were great and tried to teach students in away they all could understand.
 The students in this program are all there to learn whether they paid out of pocket or if their work paid for them.
 They all were really helpful and you kind of become a small family.
 As for the food despite what others have posted the food is awful.
 It was really plain and you pretty much ate the same thing over an over.
 The cooks only like garlic.
 I guess they have never heard of basil or cumin.
 I felt like the cooks were cooking for a summer camp and as much as we paid I would expect better food.
 Not to mention their laziness when it comes to preparing breakfast.
 They were huge fans of fruit and toast cereal mornings.
 As for the lodgings they are great.
 They are kind of hotel style each having it’s own bathroom, microwave, and fridge.
 One more thing, be prepared to have chores because they assign duties everyday for you to do.
 Sometimes it is dishes and sometimes it is vacuuming.

 swebber – December 28, 2016